katmore/clientcal/README.md

 ```
 The **configuration update utility** creates and updates configuration file values in the ClientCal config path (/app/config/clientcal) by reading values from `*-sample.php` files.
 The utility provides a prompt to input each configuration value; along with a default value.
 The utility resolves the "default value" by using the existing configuration value; if no configuration value yet exists, the "default value" is obtained from the `-sample.php` file.
 If the utility is started with the `--non-interactive` option, the default values are automatically used.

-See `config-update.php --help` for details regarding advanced usage (such as quiet mode and avoiding prompts).
+See `config-update.php --help` for details regarding advanced usage (such as quiet mode and avoiding interactive prompts).
 ```sh
 php bin/config-update.php --help
 ```